qtumproject/rosetta-qtum/README.md

 _If you cloned the repository, you can run `make run-testnet-offline`._

 ## System Requirements
-`rosetta-qtum` has been tested on an [AWS c5.2xlarge instance](https://aws.amazon.com/ec2/instance-types/c5).
+`rosetta-qtum` has been tested on an GCP `T2d-standard-16` instance.
-This instance type has 8 vCPU and 16 GB of RAM.
+This instance type has 16 vCPU with 64 gb of RAM, 10gb of swap and 100gb of ssd storage.

 ### Network Settings
 To increase the load `rosetta-qtum` can handle, it is recommended to tune your OS